astrojhgu/rt1d/README.rst

 >>>

-RTsim returns an instance of the simulation class, which contains the data as well as instances of all major classes used in the calculation (e.g. Grid, Radiation, RadiationSources, etc.).
+RTsim returns an instance of the simulation class, which contains the data as well as instances of all major classes used in the calculation (e.g. Grid, Radiation, ChemicalNetwork, etc.).

 This example (all default parameter values) simulates the expansion of an I-front around a monochromatic source of 13.6 eV photons in an isothermal, hydrogen only medium (test #1 from